 You might start wondering – “Where can I eat this traditional Czech food?”

 Well, I will tell you a few tips where to eat in Prague.;-)

 Other traditional restaurant is “Mlejnice” (Kožná 488/14, Prague 110 00, Czech Republic (Stare Mesto – Old Town).

-When you eat Svíčková in the Czech republic, you would be surprised how cheap it can be as it is usually served as a “main lunch meal” but it can taste good even in a average place.
+When you eat Svíčková in Prague, you would be surprised how cheap it can be as it is usually served as a “main lunch meal” but it can taste good even in a average place.
 There are places where it costs more which can be around 200CZK.

-For example my photo of Svíčková is taken from food court in Obchodní centrum Anděl – Nový Smíchov (shopping centre).
+My photo of Svíčková is taken from food court in Obchodní centrum Anděl – Nový Smíchov (shopping centre).
 You might think that food court will be lower quality but this Svíčková tasted really good!

 However, I think that with the restaurant “U Fleků” as I mentioned before couldn’t go wrong.